Stand-With-Crypto/swc-web/docs/Add a new user action.md

 ## Create UI

-- Create a new folder in `src/components/app` called userActionForm[actionName].
+- Create a new folder in `src/components/app` called `userActionFormActionName`.
 All UI should be contained in this folder.
-- Typical files in this folder include dialog.tsx, homepageDialogDeeplinkWrapper.tsx, index.tsx, lazyLoad.tsx, skeleton.tsx
+- Typical files in this folder include `dialog.tsx`, `homepageDialogDeeplinkWrapper.tsx`, `index.tsx`, `lazyLoad.tsx`, `skeleton.tsx`

 ```javascript
 dialog.tsx